Bernard Gordon (writer): Success in exile

 Through his friendship with writer/entrepreneur Philip Yordan, Gordon found regular work as a writer and producer in Madrid for the Samuel Bronston Productions.
-At first, however, he was still denied screen credit, with Yordan frequently listing himself as sole author of films like Circus World, Battle of the Bulge, Custer of the West and The Day of the Triffids.
-Gordon did receive on-screen credit for 55 Days at Peking, and the first screen adaptation of The Thin Red Line.
-As a producer, he made a number of westerns in Spain and the well-received sci-fi thriller Horror Express, co-starring Peter Cushing and Christopher Lee.
+At first, however, he was still denied screen credit, with Yordan frequently listing himself as sole author of films including Circus World (1964), Battle of the Bulge (1965), Custer of the West (1967) and The Day of the Triffids (1963).

+Gordon did receive on-screen credit for 55 Days at Peking (1963), and the first screen adaptation of The Thin Red Line (1964).
+As a producer, he made a number of westerns in Spain and the well-received sci-fi thriller Horror Express (1972), co-starring Peter Cushing and Christopher Lee.
 Another film he wrote, Cry of Battle, was playing at the theater in which Lee Harvey Oswald was arrested by Dallas police on 22 November 1963.

 55 Days at Peking contains the first known occurrence of the phrase “Let China sleep.
 For when she wakes, the world will tremble”, which are often mistakenly attributed to Napoleon Bonaparte.
-There, the actress Elizabeth Sellars asks David Niven (who plays the British ambassador in China during the Boxer Rebellion (1900)) if he remembers what Napoleon said about China.
+There, the actress Elizabeth Sellars asks David Niven (who plays the British ambassador in China during the Boxer Rebellion in 1900) if he remembers what Napoleon said about China.
 Niven then quotes the now-famous phrase that when China rouses from its slumber, all hell will break loose.
 The quotation is specific to the screenplay by principal scriptwriter, Bernard Gordon, since the remark and attribution do not appear in either the English or French versions of the 1963 book by Noel Gerson (written under the pseudonym Samuel Edwards).
 It is likely that Bernard Gordon invented the phrase “Let China sleep.
 For when she wakes, the world will tremble”.

-Resurfacing and Retroactive Credits
+Resurfacing and retroactive credits

-Returning to the US, Gordon had trouble finding work until his former production secretary in Madrid, Lisa Doty, found him a job in Canada adapting Margaret Atwood's novel Surfacing for producer Beryl Fox.
+Returning to the US, Gordon had trouble finding work until his former production secretary in Madrid, Lisa Doty, found him a job in Canada adapting Margaret Atwood's 1972 novel Surfacing for producer Beryl Fox.
 Director Claude Jutra made it into a film in 1981.

-Gordon's blacklist-era work remained relatively anonymous until journalist Ted Newsom happened upon the man behind the assumed name Raymond T. Marcus (a name under which Gordon wrote or co-wrote).
+Gordon's blacklist-era work remained relatively anonymous until journalist Ted Newsom happened upon the man behind the assumed name "Raymond T. Marcus" (a name under which Gordon wrote or co-wrote).
 When the Writers Guild of America took up the task of correctly crediting pseudonymous screenwriters from the 1950s and 1960s, awarding retroactive screen credits to them, Gordon received more after-the-fact credits than any other blacklisted writer.
-His first film to receive posthumous credit was The Day of the Triffids.
+His first film to receive posthumous credit was The Day of the Triffids (1963).

 Gordon subsequently wrote two autobiographical books detailing the 20-year surveillance of him by the FBI, and often spoke publicly about his experiences.
 He helped lead the unsuccessful fight against the Academy of Motion Picture Arts and Sciences Lifetime Achievement Award to Elia Kazan, who cooperated with HUAC during the blacklist era.

-Gordon died on May 11, 2007 in Hollywood, California.
+Gordon died on May 11, 2007, in Hollywood, California.